Refermionized theory of the edge modes of a fractional quantum Hall cloud: Applications

 \subsubsection{Threshold singularities of the dynamic structure factor}

-On top of the broadening effect discussed in the previous Subsection, the curves for the DSF plotted in Fig.~\ref{fig:Energy_DSF}(b) for growing $l$ clearly show the appearance of some peculiar singular behaviours close to the spectral thresholds.
-Such features are reminiscent of those emerging from the theory of non-linear (non-chiral) Luttinger liquids~\cite{ImambekovGlazman_RMP_2012}.
+On top of the broadening effect discussed in the previous Subsection, the curves for the DSF plotted in Fig.~\ref{fig:Energy_DSF}(b) for growing $l$ { markedly deviate from the flat DSF associated to free-fermions that we just discussed, and } clearly show the appearance of some peculiar singular behaviours close to the spectral thresholds. { These features emerge when interactions are not disregarded from the fermionic model Eq.~\eqref{eq:fermion_hamiltonian}, and can qualitatively be understood due to the fact that the previously discussed bare particle-hole excitations can interact with the Fermi sea in non-trivial ways, leading to the non-flat DSF numerically observed in Fig.~\ref{fig:Energy_DSF}(b).} Such features are { indeed} reminiscent of those emerging from the theory of non-linear (non-chiral) Luttinger liquids~\cite{ImambekovGlazman_RMP_2012}.

 The main challenge in the theoretical study of both the bosonic and fermionic models of Eq.~\eqref{eq:NLXLL_hamiltonian} and Eq.~\eqref{eq:fermion_hamiltonian} comes from the fact that both the group velocity dispersion and the non-linearity are proportional to the same curvature parameter $c$.
 For this reason, perturbative approaches based on a hydrodynamic formulation where dispersion dominates over interactions~\cite{PriceLamacraft_PRB_2014, PriceLamacraft_arxiv_2015} do not give consistent results.
 On the other hand, many features of the fermionic theory Eq.~\eqref{eq:fermion_hamiltonian}, in particular the behaviour around the energy thresholds, can be be successfully studied making use of so-called ``mobile-impurity" approaches.